-You will select one content area (math, science, history, etc.).
-You will write a lesson plan and present one of these strategies to the class.
-You must write a lesson plan for this strategy and execute the lesson plan in class.
+You will select one content area (math, science, social studies, etc.).
+You will choose a strategy appropriate for your content area.
+You must write a lesson plan for this strategy (using the lesson plan format provided) and execute the lesson plan in class.
+The lesson plan must include a trade book or other authentic text.